Massive structure taller than the Empire State Building discovered off the coast of Australia

 In an astonishing revelation from the depths of Australia's Great Barrier Reef, scientists have unveiled the discovery of a "massive" new reef.

 In an astonishing revelation from the depths of Australia’s Great Barrier Reef, scientists have unveiled the discovery of a “massive” new reef.
-(CREDIT: Creative Commons)
+(CREDIT: CC BY-SA 3.0)

 In an astonishing revelation from the depths of Australia's Great Barrier Reef, scientists have unveiled the discovery of a "massive" new reef.
 Standing tall at 500 meters (around 1,600 feet), this new reef is an underwater skyscraper, soaring even higher than some of the world's renowned architectural marvels, including the Empire State Building in New York and the Petronas Twin Towers in Malaysia.